microapps/store-locator/README.md

 | --- | --- | --- |
 | `container` | id of the element where the map will be rendered
 | `stores` | an array of stores to render on a map `[{name, address, location: {lat, lng}, website}]`
+| `loadStores` | a function that returns an array of stores directly or a Promise.
+It accepts a location `{lat, lng}` param and is called every time location autocomplete is triggered
 | `zoom` | initial map zoom | 6
 | `center` | initial map center | `{lat: 39.6433995, lng: -6.4396778}`
 | `storeMarkerIcon` | custom store marker icon